ConnorForan/PauseScreenCompletionMarksAPI/README.md

 ```

 Just let me know if the API doesn't recognize the format of your unlocks, and as long as your format isn't TOO obtuse, I can consider adding support for it.

+This probably goes without saying, but be sure to test to make sure all of the marks can get rendered correctly!

 ### Custom completion marks